 Dave Farrant's Blinkhorn Trail is named after its builder, who fell in love with the area some 50 years ago.
 You will find the start of the trail at the Forest Campground – campsite #94 – within Telegraph Cove Resort.

-The trail leads through the mountains above Telegraph Cove and winds it way up through the impressive rain forest.
-You will cross log bridges and rope-assisted short passages, walkthrough beds of moss, and finally end up at the famous viewpoint overlooking Johnstone Strait, and the beautiful surrounding islands.
+The trail leads through the mountains above Telegraph Cove and winds its way up through the impressive rainforest.
+You will cross log bridges and rope-assisted short passages, walk through beds of moss, and finally end up at the famous viewpoint overlooking Johnstone Strait and the beautiful surrounding islands.
 If you wish to continue, the trail then winds itself down to the Blinkhorn Peninsula.

 From the campground to the viewpoint, the hike takes approximately one hour of moderate to strenuous hiking.
 If heading down to the Peninsula, allow a good 4 hours for a round trip.

-But let's not forget about the main reason we flock to Telegraph Cove – to say that you have been to one of the last boardwalk settlements left on Vancouver Island!
-Walk the boardwalk and read each plaque, dedicated to explaining the history of the area.
-Take in the sights, and let your mind wander, and wonder, what it was like to live during the period of time this community was erected.
+But let's not forget about the main reason we flock to Telegraph Cove—to say that you have been to one of the last boardwalk settlements left on Vancouver Island!
+Walk the boardwalk and read each plaque dedicated to explaining the history of the area.
+Take in the sights, and let your mind wander, wondering what it was like to live during the time this community was erected.
 Your surroundings will make it easy to do so.

 Places to Eat

 While dining options are limited in Telegraph Cove, what they lack in quantity, they make up for in quality.
-However, if you do plan on dining out while in the area, make sure to plan ahead (especially if visiting during the summer months).
+However, if you want to dine out while in the area, plan ahead (especially if visiting during the summer months).
 Reservations are highly recommended!

-Fresh house-made specialities include seafood linguini, fisherman’s platter, fish & chips and a fan-favourite – the Cove Seafood Chowder.
-I definitely recommend trying their salmon, and the chowder – you won't be disappointed!
+Fresh house-made specialties include seafood linguini, fisherman’s platter, fish and chips, and a fan-favourite: the Cove Seafood Chowder.
+I definitely recommend trying their salmon and the chowder—you won't be disappointed!

 Sunset view from our campsite at Telegraph Cove Marina & RV Park